 In the early days of love, you’re so convinced of all your lover’s positive traits that if a friend tells you that this person is really no good for you, you may even turn your back on that friend for a period of time.

-Nature has a way of helping us get together, by lowering our defenses, compelling us to share, and making us focus on the positives.
+Nature has a way of helping us get together, by creating brain chemicals that lower our defenses and compel us to share our innermost feelings.

 It’s a good prototype of how good a relationship could be, not just for a few months, but for the rest of your marriage.

-While you can’t get back all those feel-good brain chemicals on demand, there is one thing you can do today to mimic that state of infatuation to reconnect with your partner:
+While you can’t get back all those feel-good brain chemicals on demand, there is something you can do to bring back that closeness and connection you once felt for each other.